 Where Can I Get Help When My Child Has A Drinking Problem?

 If you have a national health insurance plan, the Affordable Care Act ensures that you’ll be able to reach out for treatment options with at least part of the cost of treatment covered by your insurance.
 Many times, identifying a treatment center with a family participation program as a part of their treatment options will ensure you have the ability to help your son or daughter stay strong during treatment.

 These types of programs offer the added benefit of peace of mind because you’ll be able to see the progress that your child makes while enrolled in treatment.
 No matter where your child receives treatment, it’s important to be sure that the treatment program revolves around evidence-based techniques.

 What Comes After Initial Treatment When My Child Has A Drinking Problem?

 Individuals who suffer from addiction at an early age have a long road ahead of them.
 As a chronic disease, addiction is prone to relapse and will require lifelong monitoring and treatment to ensure continued sobriety.
 Many teens and young adults who are fighting back against their addiction to alcohol ultimately benefit from adhering to a 12-step program.
 In many cases, the support network that can be cultivated through a 12-step program is helpful for maintaining sobriety or getting back on the wagon if relapse occurs.

-If you’re currently suffering from a drinking crisis, pick up the phone and call 866-849-0901 today for a 90-day guarantee on the cost of treatment.
+If you’re currently suffering from a drinking crisis, pick up the phone and call (866) 418-1070 today.
 Rooms are available immediately for residents of Oklahoma, Kansas, San Diego, Arizona, Chicago, or anywhere in the country.
 Don’t wait to get your child the help he or she needs and give us a call today.